TriDvaRas/Civilizator/README.md

 # Civilizator Discord Bot
 > Civilization V Civ Randomizer for your Discord server

+Discord bot for randoming sets of Civilization V civs for each player.
+Bot is primarily meant to be used in small servers by friends companies and just to make the game fun.

 Bot's idea is make random Civilization games less random and more interesting.
 Instead of giving each player one random civ bot gives them pool of 1-6 civs to pick from.
 Prior to this civs can also be baned so no one can get them.
 Bot also supports rerolling: if more than 70% of players vote to reroll all players would get a new pool of civs to pick from!

 Bot uses embed-reactions UI so you can almost forget about typing commands and just press buttons.

-Bot is primarily meant to be used in small servers by friends companies and just to make the game fun.

 Bot collects statistics of played games.
 It will be made public when enough games are played.

 [Invite Link](https://discord.com/oauth2/authorize?client_id=719933714423087135&scope=bot&permissions=268495952)